vikramriyer/Analyze_trends_using_Tableau/README.md

-# Titanic-Analysis-with-Tableau
-This project analyzes the Titanic data to find interesting results about the reason that helped the survival of the people.
+# Titanic Analysis using Tableau

+## Summary
+The goal of this project is to highlight the reasons which may have led people to either survive or die in the Titanic disaster.

+## Design decisions
+Various decisions to model a plot, marks a certain way Decisions taken after the feedback

+## Feedback
+Feedback received on the various story points and how they have been incorporated

+## Resources
+All the links to the references if online and names if offline